AshtonMH474/RecroWebsite/content/pages/partners.md

           scroll: true
           id: tech
         description: >
-          We adapt and operationalize cutting-edge platforms into secure, compliant mission environments
+          We help technology partners operationalize their platforms in complex government environments.
+By adapting cutting-edge technologies.
+We ensure that new capabilities deliver measurable mission value.
         allContentLink: ''
         content: ''
       - title: Integrators